-Whipped stitching is a simple style of stitching embroidery, mainly used in sewing and knitting.
+Whipped Stitch Embroidery is a simple style of stitching embroidery, mainly used in sewing and knitting.
 It’s a hand sewing technique only, can be used to join two fabrics together, or give round edges.
 Whip stitch is also used in knitting and crochet to join pieces together.
 Like sewing the sides of a jumper or the shoulder seams.
 When sewn neatly the whip stitches disappear into the knitted or crochet stitches making a durable and very neat seam.

-REQUIRED TOOLS AND MATERIALS
+WHIPPED STITCH EMBROIDERY REQUIRED TOOLS AND MATERIALS

 - An embroidery hoop